sameh00alsharawy/Vehicle-Type-Classification/README.md

 ![Alt text](training_report.png)
 ![Alt text](confusion_matrix.png)

-*(Insert `training_report.png` here)*
-*(Insert `confusion_matrix.png` here)*

 ---

 ## 🔍 Model Auditing & Failure Mode Analysis (XAI)

 Despite achieving nearly 99% accuracy, high accuracy on identically distributed data can mask critical flaws.
 To ensure the model is safe for real-world deployment, a **Post-Hoc Model Audit** was performed on the misclassified test images using `LayerGradCam` hooked into the final convolutional layer of EfficientNet.

-The goal was to formulate hypotheses regarding the failure modes, design ablation experiments to test those hypotheses, and provide engineering recommendations—all without retraining the model to strictly prevent data leakage.
+The goal was to formulate hypotheses regarding the failure modes, design ablation experiments to test those hypotheses, and provide engineering recommendations—all without retraining the model to  prevent data leakage.

 ### A. Context Bias (The "Clever Hans" Effect)